r3k4ce/AI-Product-Development-Toolkit/UX-User-Flow/README.md

 * **Ensures Comprehensive Coverage:** The prompt guides the AI to ask clarifying questions about all aspects of the user experience, from information architecture to interaction patterns.
 * **User-Centered Development:** Incorporates explicit check-ins where the AI verifies its understanding of your vision at critical points.
 * **Visual Communication:** Helps visualize interfaces and user flows using text-based layout sketches and descriptions.
-* **v0.dev Integration:** Includes a dedicated section that formats your UX specifications for direct use with v0.dev or similar AI design tools.
+* **Copilot scaffold translation:** Includes a dedicated section that formats your UX specifications into a Copilot Agent scaffold prompt for use with GitHub Copilot Agent or similar tools.

 ## Key Features of the Prompt's Design